 | WMU News

-KALAMAZOO, Mich.—Michigan Gov. Rick Snyder has appointed Ron Kitchens of Portage and Shani Penn of Detroit as new members of the Western Michigan University Board of Trustees.
+KALAMAZOO, Mich.—Michigan Gov. Rick Snyder has appointed Ron Kitchens of Kalamazoo and Shani Penn of Detroit as new members of the Western Michigan University Board of Trustees.

 Kitchens, chief executive officer of economic development agency Southwest Michigan First, will serve an eight-year term ending in 2024.
 He will replace Trustee James Hettinger of Fenville, whose term expires at the end of this year.